nizar139/support-chatbot/README.md

 # Supoort Chatbot

-This is a python project for a support chatbot, that uses knowledge from severel pages of Madkudu's support website : https://support.madkudu.com/hc/en-us
+This is a python project for a support chatbot, written mainly using Langchain and Streamlit.

 ## How Does it work :